Saint-Eustache, Paris: Nave, transept and collateral aisles

 The church is relatively short in length at 105m, but its interior is 33.45m high to the vaulting.
 The interior is given unity by the imposing verticality of its pillars and arches.
 The Flamboyant Gothic elements are primarily in the vaulted ceilings decorated with a network of ornamental ribs and hanging keystones.

 Below are the Renaissance elements, in the form of pillars and pilasters representing the classical orders of architecture, rounded arcades, and walls covered with elaborate decorative sculpture of seraphim and bouquets of flowers.
 The columns and pillars which support the vaults, following the Renaissance style, have Doric decoration on the lowest level, Ionic decorations on the columns above, and Corinthian decoration on the highest columns.

 The nave is flanked by two collateral aisles, which give access to series of small chapels, each abundantly decorated with paintings and sculpture.

 Pulpit and Banc d'oeuvre

 One of the notable classical features of the nave is the Banc-oeuvre, a group of seats covered a Grecian portico and very ornate carvings.
 It was the seating reserved for the members of the lay committee which oversaw the finances of the church.
-Iy was made in 1720 by sculptor Pierre Lepautre, and is crowned by a statue representing "The Triumph of Saint Agnes".
+It was made in 1720 by sculptor Pierre Lepautre, and is crowned by a statue representing "The Triumph of Saint Agnes".

 Chapel of the Virgin

 The Chapel of the Virgin, located behind the choir in the apse at the east of the church, was built in 1640 and restored from 1801 to 1804.
-It was inaugurated by Pius VII on the 22nd of December, 1804 when he came to Paris for the coronation of Napoleon.
+It was inaugurated by Pius VII on 22 December 1804 when he came to Paris for the coronation of Napoleon.